 For example:

-We can use the following formula to calculate the number of different permutations possible:
+Use the following formula to calculate the number of different permutations possible:

 where n = the set size (in this instance, the total number of horses)